Hickleton Station Forest Regeneration

 Project Information:

-Hickleton Station Forest Regeneration is a Human-Induced Regeneration (HIR) project located at Hickleton Station, approximately 125km southwest of the major outback town of Longreach in Central West Queensland.
-Registered in October 2015, the project covers a substantial area of 15,724 hectares in a region historically dominated by pastoral leases for sheep and cattle grazing.
+Hickleton Station Forest Regeneration is a Human-Induced Regeneration project located in the Longreach region, approximately 115km west-south-west of the town of Longreach in Central West Queensland.
+It was registered in October 2015 and covers an extensive area of 15,724.40 hectares.